-Many people think that anime is only supposed to be for fun.
-But, little do they know that some anime also deal with heavy subjects, like death, grief, depression, etc, as part of their storylines.
+Many people think that anime is all fun and games and rainbows all the time.
+But, little do they know that some anime also deal with heavy subjects, like death, grief, depression, etc., as part of their storylines.

-One of the popular subjects it deals with is mental health, a very important topic that needs more awareness in society.
-If you have struggled with depression or are just intrigued by mental health-related matters, some anime explore the concepts with appropriate nuance.
+One of the popular subjects it deals with is mental health, a critical topic that society needs more awareness about.
+So, if you struggle/have struggled with depression or are just intrigued by mental health-related matters, this list includes some of the best anime that explore the concepts with appropriate nuance.

 15 Anime About Depression & Mental Health

 Without much ado, here's a list of 15 of our favorite nuanced anime about depression and mental health-related issues:

 If we are talking about anime about depression, Welcome to the N.H.K. should definitely be on the list.

 Welcome to the N.H.K. was originally a novel written by Tatsuhiko Takimoto that got adapted into a manga series featuring Kendi Owa’s art in 2004.
 It was made into an anime series by Gonzo K.K. and was aired in 2006.
 This anime includes themes like depression, anxiety, isolation, and other hardships of life that, perhaps, many of us are dealing with too.